-Figure 23.
-Size frequency histogram for corkwing wrasse caught (regardless of whether they were retained or returned) during on-board observer surveys in 2018 either (a) for the period up to 12 August, or (b) after implementation of the new potting permit byelaw conditions were implemented on 13 August.
-Bold vertical black lines indicate the Min. and Max.
-CRSs.
+Figure 16.
+Size frequency histograms for corkwing caught (regardless of whether they were retained or returned) during on-board observer surveys in (a) 2017, (b) 2018, and (c) 2019.
+Bold, vertical black lines indicate the minimum and maximum conservation reference sizes (CRS) for corkwing after implementation of the new potting permit byelaw conditions on 13 August 2018.
+The dashed, black vertical lines indicate the minimum and maximum CRS for corkwing wrasse under the old potting permit byelaw conditions for the period before 13 August 2018.